-Bonuses and employee benefits refer to executives' bonus in line with period results as well as the calculation of employee statutory profit sharing for the year.
+Provision of employee benefits.
+Bonus to executives according to the results of the year, as well as what is related to the calculation of employee profit sharing for the year.

-Store maintenance refers to maintenance service provided but not yet recorded as a liability.

-Property tax refers to payments where the authorities have not yet issued the supporting documentation.
+Various provisions.
+For service provided but not yet recorded for payment and payments where the authorities have not yet issued the supporting documentation.

-2.18 Current and deferred income taxes
+2.14 Current and deferred income taxes

 Income tax expense comprises current and deferred tax.
-It is recognized in profit or loss, except to the extent that it relates to items recognized directly in other comprehensive income or equity, in which case the tax impact is also recognized in the respective caption.
+It is recognized in profit or loss, except to the extent that it relates to items recognized directly in other comprehensive income or equity.
+In which case the tax impact is also recognized in the respective caption.